 Nashua is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Nashua is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Nashua who work in office and administrative support (14.67%), sales jobs (11.57%), and management occupations (10.42%).
+Overall, Nashua is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Nashua who work in office and administrative support (11.68%), sales jobs (10.20%), and management occupations (10.12%).

 Also of interest is that Nashua has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Nashua are very well educated compared to the average community in the nation: 35.03% of adults in Nashua have a bachelor's degree or even advanced degree.
+The education level of Nashua citizens is very high relative to the national average among all cities (21.84%): 37.09% of adults in Nashua have a bachelor's degree or even advanced degree.

-Nashua is a somewhat ethnically-diverse city.
+Nashua is a very ethnically-diverse city.
 The people who call Nashua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashua residents report their race to be White, followed by Asian.
 Nashua also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.15% of the city’s residents.
-Important ancestries of people in Nashua include French, English, French Canadian, and Italian.
+People of Hispanic or Latino origin account for 12.51% of the city’s residents.
+Important ancestries of people in Nashua include Irish, French, English, French Canadian, and Italian.

 The most common language spoken in Nashua is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Langs. of India.